Root-knot nematode

 Instead of sending soil samples to a laboratory for nematode analysis, a simple bioassay is sometimes useful, particularly for detecting low populations of root-knot nematode.
 Transplant a nematode-free tomato seedling of a susceptible variety into a pot containing about 2L of your soil sample.
 Grow plants at temperatures of 20–28oC for about 1 month, and then remove the root system and examine it for galls.
 At this stage, the galls (if present) will be less than 0.5mm in diameter but their occurrence will indicate the presence of root-knot nematode.

 The bioassay method has an advantage over nematode extraction methods because larger samples can be processed.
 Growing the plants for one month allows ample time for eggs to hatch, and these nematodes to invade the plant and be detected.
-Its main disadvantage is that samples must be collected at least 2 months before planting.
+Its main disadvantage is that samples must be collected well before planting.

 Interpretation of results of monitoring data

-Unfortunately, not all nematodes are recovered with the extraction methods currently available and this applies particularly to nematodes in the egg stage.
-When relatively small samples are processed, some nematodes may be missed when population levels are low.
+Due to sampling and extraction limitations, some nematodes may be missed when population levels are low.
 The absence of root-knot nematode in these extractions does not necessarily mean that the nematode is not present in the field.
-In this case, use information about the soil texture, previous cropping history and previous occurrence of nematode damage to decide whether the negative result is accepted or whether the block should be re-sampled.
+Information such as soil texture, previous cropping history and previous occurrence of nematode damage can also help to determine management decisions and whether a block should be re-sampled for further testing.

 Control